-Take San Diego Comic Con for example, one of the largest conventions in the U.S. Comic Con incorporates panels, sessions, various networking and other interactive events and activities within the convention itself.
+Take San Diego Comic Con, for example, one of the largest conventions in the U.S. Comic-Con incorporates panels, sessions, various networking, and other interactive events and activities within the convention itself.
 Conferences focus on professional development for the purpose of licensing, accreditation, and/or education.

 Exhibitions are usually held in conjunction with a conference or convention.
 Aside from the sessions, a convention and conference can have an exhibition hall (or trade show) to showcase vendor products and services.
 Trade shows are mostly business to business, and exhibitions focus on consumers.
 The term expo is most commonly used for consumers such as a bridal expo or fair, but it is essentially an exhibition.

-These are events for large business and corporations.
+These are events for large businesses and corporations.
 For example, this can include anything from conferences for professional development purposes, employee holiday parties, and client entertaining.
 There are many other types of events that fall under corporate, but if the primary purpose of the event is for a corporate company or entity, it’s considered a corporate event.

 Social Events/Special Events and Celebrations

 These are the most commonly known types of events because it’s a party!
-Birthday parties, retirement parties, engagement and bridal showers, baby showers, etc. Pubic or private celebrations such as parades and fairs also fall under this category if they are not for a corporate entity.
-Weddings are considered an entirely separate industry, and not a stand alone sequence in the events industry.
+Birthday parties, retirement parties, engagement, and bridal showers, baby showers, etc. Pubic or private celebrations such as parades and fairs also fall under this category if they are not for a corporate entity.
+Weddings are considered an entirely separate industry, and not a stand-alone sequence in the events industry.

 Charity and Non-Profit Events

 These events are primarily for the goal of fundraising for the charity or non-profit.
 This commonly includes Galas, Receptions, and Auctions.
-Pop up shops and profit shares are also other types of events that benefit a charity or non-profit.
-Non-profit event planners are well experienced in fundraising, and this can also include education based organizations such as local schools.
+Pop-up shops and profit shares are also other types of events that benefit a charity or non-profit.
+Non-profit event planners are well experienced in fundraising, and this can also include education-based organizations such as local schools.

 This is one of the more difficult sequences to get into as an event professional.
 Because of the nature of the event, planners have to have a lot of experience in marketing and public relations, and not just logistics coordination.
 Experiential events aim to bring a brand to life through product launches, brand activations, and immersive experiences.
-If a brand is launching a new product, an event is a great way to showcase the product to potential consumers through interactive experience.
-These type of events have a vast range of possibilities in the design and production of the overall event which is why it is so sought after.
+If a brand is launching a new product, an event is a great way to showcase the product to potential consumers through an interactive experience.
+These types of events have a vast range of possibilities in the design and production of the overall event which is why it is so sought after.

 Within these 7 different sequences, there is a lot of crossover in the planning process and type of events.
 This is a simple breakdown of the types of sequences under the event industry umbrella, but there are also events such as corporate social and other hybrid events.

-Many event professionals have a combination of experience in multiple sequences, or are considered experts in a specific field because they have long term experience in that category.
-If you are an expert in a specific sequence, or have experience in multiple sequences under your belt, then you are considered a well rounded event professional in the industry.
+Many event professionals have a combination of experience in multiple sequences or are considered experts in a specific field because they have long-term experience in that category.
+If you are an expert in a specific sequence or have experience in multiple sequences under your belt, then you are considered a well-rounded event professional in the industry.

 As an event professional, you also can find your specific niche in the event industry.
 Not all planners are interested in every type of event, and that’s ok to be specific about the kinds of events you want experience in.
 So don’t feel like you need to be a part of each of these sequences, but knowing the difference can also help guide you in which particular categories you’d like to pursue in your professional career.